cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 ARP is at layer 2 in the OSI (Open System Interconnection) model.
 If you haven't heard of OSI, read [this](https://www.webopedia.com/quick_ref/OSI_Layers.asp) as a primer.
 The main bit, is that at layer 2 [MAC addresses](https://whatismyipaddress.com/mac-address) are used to address data.
 Because of this, in the ARP table and in the silk database, the Diego Cells are referenced by their MAC addresses and not their underlay IPs.
 If you aren't familiar with OSI or MAC addresses, read those links before continuing on.

+The routinng and ARP table information will tell Diego how to construct a packet bound for hardware address of the overlay gateway for the destination diego cell.
+However, that IP and MAC address aren't part of the underlay network.
+So how does a Diego Cell know how to get the packet to the right place?
+When the kernel goes to encapsulate the overlay packet as it exits the VTEP interface, it consults the bridge forwarding table (also called FDB).
+In addition to populating the ARP and routing tables, the Silk daemon will also populate the FDB to map each diego cell's VTEP MAC address with the underlay IP of the corresponding cell.

 In this story, you are going to look at the Silk Controller database to see what overlay subnet is leased to which Diego Cells.
-Then you'll going to look at the ARP table.
+Then you're going to look at the ARP table, and the FDB.

 ## How